 It shattered in a spray of bloodied glass.

-Helen won a Gold Medal for Flash Fiction in the 2019 Scholastic Arts & Writing Competition.
+“Helen” was awarded a Gold Medal in the 2019 Scholastic Arts & Writing Competition.